Garden along the road less traveled

 Urban Gardening Tips

-I gardened in urban environments most of life- until I moved into the country to my present home.
+I gardened in urban environments most of my life- until I moved into the country to my present home.
 There certainly are some challenges to urban gardening, but I think it was actually more fun because of the restricted spaces.

 Did you read about “Ecopolitan” gardening on the previous page?